jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Wave Validation

 The WAVE WebAIM web accessibility evaluation tool was used to test the websites accessibility.
-There were a few errors related to missing labels and contrast issues on buttons.
-These errors were rectified.

 <details><summary>Results</summary>
 <details><summary>Main page (not logged in)</summary>